ebi-ait/ingest-archiver/README.md

 4. Run the metadata archiver
 `python3 cli.py --project_uuid="2a0faf83-e342-4b1c-bb9b-cf1d1147f3bb"`

-5. Take the JSON file from AM and move to a well known location on /ebi/teams/hca
+5. In your current directory, the MA will have generated a directory with the name `ARCHIVER_<timestamp>`.
+Change to this directory, e.g.
+`cd ARCHIVER_2018-12-10T141748`

+6. In this directory there will be a file called `FILE_UPLOAD_INFO.json`.
+Copy this file to the HCA NFS namespace via the cluster.
+For this step you must be connected to the EBI internal network
+`scp FILE_UPLOAD_INFO.json ebi-cli.ebi.ac.uk:/nfs/production/hca`

+EITHER
-6. Login to EBI CLI
+7a .
+Login to EBI CLI with your usual user and password `ssh ebi-cli.ebi.ac.uk`

-7. Run <cmd> which will
-* Download the data from HCA to /ebi/teams/hca/<project-uuid>
-* Convert the data to a different format where necessary
-* Upload the data from /ebi/teams/hca/<project-uuid> to USI
+OR
+7b.
+On your local machine run
+`docker run --rm -v $PWD:/data quay.io/humancellatlas/ingest-file-archiver -d=/data -f=/data/FILE_UPLOAD_INFO.json -l=https://api.aai.ebi.ac.uk/auth -p=<password> -u=hca-ingest`

 8. Run the metadata archiver with this switch
+`python3 cli.py --submission_url="https://submission-dev.ebi.ac.uk/api/submissions/<submission-uuid>"`

+e.g.

-`python cli.py --submission_url="https://submission-dev.ebi.ac.uk/api/submissions/f0db1f2f-718a-46fe-a162-c2256850e5a1"`
+`python3 cli.py --submission_url="https://submission-dev.ebi.ac.uk/api/submissions/68fb4263-0868-4391-a9dc-eb59ab30a833`

 Keep running or rerun until it says SUCCESSFULLY SUBMITTED